VinAIResearch/LeMul/README.md

 <img src="./image/teaser.png" width="800">

-Details of the dataset construction, model architecture, and experimental results can be found in [our following paper](https://arxiv.org/abs/2109.02288).
+Details of the model architecture and experimental results can be found in [our following paper](https://arxiv.org/abs/2109.02288).

 ```
 @inproceedings{ho2021lemul,